Jahia/content-integrity/docs/embedded-tests.md

 ## ChildNodeDefinitionsSanityCheck

-Detect the nodes which are not allowed by the definition of their parent node.
+Detects the nodes which are not allowed by the definition of their parent node.

 ### Dealing with errors

 Usually, such issue appears after a modification of some definitions.
-If the name of the child node has been renamed, then the related nodes should be renamed accordingly in the JCR.
+If the name of the child node has been modified in the definitions, then the related nodes should be renamed accordingly in the JCR.

 If the child node is of a type that is not allowed anymore by its parent, then such node should be deleted or moved to a new parent.